freddolino-lab/ipod/docs/main_config.md

 The end of the filename for forward reads that have no pair after running trimmomatic.
 Something like `f_unpaired_read_file_suffix = "_trim_fwd_unpaired.fq.gz"` should work fine.

+## UMI

+Here we set the options to adjust behavior of UMI handling steps.

+### Method

+The `method` option sets whether to handle UMIs as placed onto reads when using NEB's UMI primers, or whether to handle UMIs that are on the 5-prime end of either read1 or read2.
+In the 5-prime case, the read on which the UMI is found can be set using the [read](#read) option below.

+To handle NEB UMIs, set `method = "NEB"`.
+To handle 5-prime read UMIs, set `method = "5-prime"`.

+### Length

+Set `length` to the length of the UMI.
+For NEB's UMI kit, this is 11.

+### Pardre l

+This option sets the value of the `-l` argument used by ParDRe.
+See ParDRe documentation for details.

+### Pardre c

+This option sets the value of the `-c` argument used by ParDRe.
+See ParDRe documentation for details.

+### Read

+Sets which read (R1 or R2) on which a UMI can be found.
+For NEB's UMI kit, the UMI is actually found in the final 11 bases of the I1, read.
+So when using NEB's UMIs, we prepend those final 11 bases of each I1 read to the corresponding read identified by this option.
+ParDRe is then run using the chimeric UMI/sequence reads created by this prepending of the UMI to the sequencing read.
+However, if the user has selected 5-prime for the [method](#method) option, ParDRe simply runs on the reads.

+After ParDRe runs, the UMI is clipped from the 5-prime end of the appropriate read using cutadapt's `-u` or `-U` option.

 ## Alignment